OPDIVO Concentrate for solution for infusion Ref.[7411] Active ingredients: Nivolumab

 Special warnings and precautions for use

-When nivolumab is administered in combination with ipilimumab, refer to the Summary of Product Characteristics for ipilimumab prior to initiation of treatment.
+When nivolumab is administered in combination, refer to the SmPC of the other combination therapy agents prior to initiation of treatment.
 Immune-related adverse reactions have occurred at higher frequencies when nivolumab was administered in combination with ipilimumab compared with nivolumab as monotherapy.
+Immune-related adverse reactions have occurred at similar frequencies when OPDIVO was administered in combination with cabozantinib relative to nivolumab monotherapy.
+Therefore, the guidance below for immune-related adverse reactions applies to the OPDIVO component of the combination, except where specifically noted.
 Most immune-related adverse reactions improved or resolved with appropriate management, including initiation of corticosteroids and treatment modifications (see section 4.2).
+Immune-related adverse reactions affecting more than one body system can occur simultaneously.

 Patients should be monitored continuously (at least up to 5 months after the last dose) as an adverse reaction with nivolumab or nivolumab in combination with ipilimumab may occur at any time during or after discontinuation of therapy.